-- 1. ☐ The system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government) - 2.
+The system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government)

 The project or system involves a new collection of information in identifiable form for 10 or more persons from outside the federal government. - 3.

-The project or system completed an Information Collection Request ("ICR") and received OMB approval. - 4.
+A The project or system completed an Information Collection Request ("ICR") and received OMB approval.
+The ICR was approved by OMB.
+Its control number is 1505-0282 with an expiration date of 02/28/2028. - 4.

-The project or system did not complete an Information Collection Request ("ICR") and receive OMB approval because TPP is a general support system and the information in the system is not collected directly from the individual.
+The project or system did not complete an Information Collection Request ("ICR") and receive OMB approval because [explain here why an ICR is either not required or provide the status on completing the ICR and OMB approval].

-Section 6.2: Records Management - NARA/Federal Records Act Requirements
+6.2: Records Management - NARA/Federal Records Act Requirements.2: Records Management - NARA/Federal Records Act Requirements